CAMeL-Lab/CAMeLBERT/README.md

 2. Egyptian Arabic Treebank ([ARZATB](https://catalog.ldc.upenn.edu/LDC2018T23)): in EGY and has 33 POS tags
 3. [GUMAR](https://www.aclweb.org/anthology/L18-1607.pdf) corpus: in GLF and includes 35 POS tags

-We used the same hyperparameters for the 3 datasets and report the results of the best checkpoints on the dev splits.
+We used the same hyperparameters for the 3 datasets and report results on the test sets by using the best checkpoints on the dev sets.
 To run the fine-tuning:

 ```bash
 export DATA_DIR=/path/to/data                 # Should contain train/dev/test/labels files